hpi-swa-teaching/Liquid/packages/Liquid-UI.package/LQPriorityQuestionBuilder.class/README.md

-UI-Component responsible for biulding single questions.
+UI-Component responsible for biulding single priority questions.
 Is part of a LQPollDraftBuilder.